casindog/3d-Minesweeper/readme.md

 Have Fun!

 <h1>
-Code Snippets:
+Code Snippets
 </h1>

 <h2>
-User Interface & RayCasting:
+User Interface: RayCasting
 </h2>

-Because I was developing a 3D game, I ran into an issue where eventlisteners click and hover would also select cube instances behind the initially selected cube.
-The solution was to introduce Raycasting.
-Raycasting works by sending a ray/line through the 3D scene from two coordinates, ie: (x1,y1,z1) and (x2,y2,z2).
-Any intersected object in the scene would be unshifted to an array.
-In order to identify only the first object, I would key into the first element of the array.
-The raycasting code was already provided by the threeJS tutorial documents.
-However, in order to use it effectively in my project, I needed to make additional adjustments.
+Because I was developing in 3D, I had issues with user interface because event listeners click and hover would select cubes directly behind the initially selected cube.
+This would be a frustrating experience for the player because the player would activate cubes unintentionally.
+The solution was adding Raycasting.
+Raycasting creates an instance of a ray/line through the 3D scene with two input coordinates: camera position (x1,y1,z1) and cube position (x2,y2,z2).
+Any intersected object from the ray would be pushed to an array.
+For my game, I only needed to identify the first cube, so I key into the first element of the array.
+Implementing Raycasting is provided by the ThreeJS tutorial documents.
+However, in order to use Raycasting effectively for my project, I needed to tinker with my code.

 I had to nest my mouse event listeners, because I needed to use the enclosure property of javascript.
 I am enclosing the variable pickedObj, which identifies the 1st cube object in the scene.
 I initially tried another solution where I would pass down the cube object into the ray instance.
 However, that was problematic because I did not realize that I was passing the wrong cube object from each ray.
 For example,if I were hovering over 2 cubes, the passed down cube from each ray would be the 2 different cubes, but the ray would correctly identify the front cube.
 Because the ray did not have the attributes to change the texture/material/mesh of the object, my click listeners would update the wrong cubes.
 This was difficult to debug and figure out.